-- You can leave your name as is and take no action.
+- You can leave your name as-is and take no action.

 Want a different surname entirely?

-A couple could change their surname name to a different name entirely, but if it is not one of the above options then you need to sucessfully apply for a legal name change.
+A couple could change their surname name to a different name entirely, but if it is not one of the above options then you need to successfully apply for a legal name change.
 It is cheaper and easier for one spouse to apply for a legal name change before their wedding.
 Once the marriage certificate is available the other spouse can use it to change their own surname to their spouse's.